 Italics indicates a state in which we do not currently have a chapter.
 If you are interested in starting a chapter in one of these areas, please contact the names listed on that state’s page.

 Our Family Chapters are the place to meet other kids and teens who stutter and their parents.
 Meeting people face to face is the greatest way to learn that if you stutter, you are not alone.
 We offer combined Family Groups, NSAKids groups, and TWST (Teens Who STutter) groups.
+Parents are encouraged to participate in the groups and are required to stay with minor children.
 If there is currently not a chapter in your area, please keep checking, as new groups are forming fast.
-If you are interested in starting a chapter, please contact Family Programs Co-Chair Annemarie Whitesel.
+If you don’t see a chapter in your area and are interested in starting one, or if you have any further questions regarding our Family Chapters, please contact Family Programs Chair Annemarie Whitesel.

 NSAKids groups are designed for young children who stutter (age 7-12) and their parents.

-ADULT chapters are designed for adults who stutter (19+) and their families.
+Adult chapters are designed for adults who stutter (18+) and their families.
 Our Adult Chapters form one of the core programs of the NSA.